Continuous stationery: Common types

+In Europe, both 11 and 12-inch (11 and 12 in) form heights were common, the latter closely approaching the A4 standard sheet size (297 mm).

 Printing, separation and binding

 Printing

 Printing on continuous forms was at one time the basis for many business operations, not the least of which the direct mail industry.
 Reader's Digest and Publisher's Clearing House relied heavily on these forms to promote their products (most often via sweepstakes), issue billing, address form letter correspondence, and manage their own business data needs.
 Continuous form paper is used in some of the fastest types of printing systems, some of which print text at a rate of 20,000 lpm (lines per minute).
-This will produce about 400 pages per minute, using about 8-11 large boxes of paper for every hour of printing (affected by character density, and other details such as paper weight).
-Direct mail, as an industry overall, has been accused of being environmentally unfriendly, due to a high percentage of the mail being discarded without being read.
+This will produce about 400 pages per minute, using about 8–11 large boxes of paper for every hour of printing (affected by character density, and other details such as paper weight).

 Decollator

 A decollator separates multi-part continuous form paper into separate stacks of one-part continuous form paper and may also remove the carbon paper.